michmattera/star-wars-quiz/TESTING.md

 ### **Main game**

-Main game was tested in the following categories :
+The main game was tested in the following categories :

 1. Difficulty
 2. Colors